 19. Mean Girls Inspired Period Tracking Layout

-Here is a two-page period tracker idea by bulletable, inspired by the movie, Mean Girls.
+Here is a two-page period tracker idea, inspired by the movie, Mean Girls.
 The tracker has one page for a period related quote and the other page for the layout.
 You can replace the above dialogue from any other relatable/inspirational quote of your choice.
 This idea is an effortless way to give character to your mainstream bullet journal period tracker.

 20. Period Quote Bullet Journal Tracker